Perspective | The newest curse of covid-19 is vaccine envy

 Part of that disparity is about access, both to facilities vaccinating people and because the complicated, online application process locks out those who find it tougher to get on the Internet.

-When numbers showed that in D.C., people from wealthier wards were getting vaccinated at much higher rates than those in less affluent, harder-hit parts of the capital, the government tried to change that by limiting some new appointments to those who live in certain Zip codes.
+When numbers showed that people from wealthier wards in D.C. were getting vaccinated at much higher rates than those in less-affluent, harder-hit parts of the city, the government tried to change that by limiting some new appointments to those who live in certain Zip codes.

 All of that can make any social media announcement about that golden ticket feel like an unnecessary gloat.